subhacom/argos/README.md

 There are many other excellent tools for tracking animal behavior, but Argos:

-1. Does not require constant background.
+1. Does not require a fixed background.
 2. Can use classical segmentation methods like thresholding, contour detection, and watershed when objects have good contrast with background.